-- 4.5.1 It is recommended that not more than one variety or crop kind of Canola, Mustard, Radish, or Rapeseed be grown under the management of one grower.

-- 4.5.2 The CSGA may require seed test results from a recognized laboratory, indicating a satisfactory erucic acid and/or glucosinolate content, before a crop certificate is issued.

-- 4.5.3 Composite varieties are subject to hybridity seed testing requirements of Section 5.5.5 prior to a crop certificate being issued.

-- 4.5.4 Species considered harmful contaminants for crop certification, that may cross pollinate successfully with inspected crops of species in this Section, include the following:

-- B. juncea: Brown or Oriental Mustard;

-- B. rapa: Polish Canola;
+- 4.5.1 It is recommended that not more than one variety or crop kind of Canola, Mustard, Radish, or Rapeseed be grown under the management of one grower. - 4.5.2 The CSGA may require seed test results from a recognized laboratory, indicating a satisfactory erucic acid and/or glucosinolate content, before a crop certificate is issued. - 4.5.3 Composite varieties are subject to hybridity seed testing requirements of Section 5.5.5 prior to a crop certificate being issued. - 4.5.4 Species considered harmful contaminants for crop certification, that may cross pollinate successfully with inspected crops of species in this Section, include the following: - B. juncea: Brown or Oriental Mustard; - B. napus: Argentine Canola;

-- R. raphanistrum: Wild Radish;

-- B. napus: Argentine Canola;

-- S. alba: White or Yellow Mustard;

-- R. sativus: Radish.